judith-tonhauser/projective-probability-ARCHIVED/plan.md

 12. Frank got a cat (Frank is allergic to cats / Frank has always wanted a pet)
 13. Jackson ran 10 miles (Jackson is obese / Jackson is training for a marathon)
 14. Jayden rented a car (Jayden doesn't have a driver's license / Jayden's car is in the shop)
-15. Tony had a drink last night (Tony has been sober for 20 years / Tony was partying last night)
+15. Tony had a drink last night (Tony has been sober for 20 years / Tony really likes to party with his friends)
 16. Josh learned to ride a bike yesterday (Josh is a 75-year old man / Josh is a 5-year old boy)
 17. Owen shoveled snow last winter (Owen lives in New Orleans / Owen lives in Chicago)
-18. Julian dances salsa (Julian is from Germany / Julian is from Cuba)
+18. Julian dances salsa (Julian is German / Julian is Cuban)
-19. Jon walks to work (Jon lives 10 miles away from his work / Jon lives 2 blocks away from his work)
+19. Jon walks to work (Jon lives 10 miles away from work / Jon lives 2 blocks away from work)
 20. Charley speaks Spanish (Charley lives in Korea / Charley lives in Mexico)

 Fillers, to assess whether participants are paying attention:
 F1.
 Barry lives in Europe (Fact: Barry lives in Germany) F2.
-Tammy speaks Italian and Greek (Fact: Tammy is a snake)
+Tammy speaks Italian and Greek (Fact: Tammy is a rabbit)